Seo Min-kyu

 Seo Min-kyu (born 14 October 2008) is a South Korean figure skater.
-He is a three-time South Korean national medalist (2023–25).
+He is a four-time South Korean national medalist (2023–26).

-On the junior level, he is the 2024 Junior World champion, the 2025 Junior World silver medalist, the 2024–25 Junior Grand Prix Final silver medalist, a six-time ISU Junior Grand Prix medalist, and the 2022 South Korean junior champion.
+On the junior level, he is the 2024 Junior World champion, the 2025-26 Junior Grand Prix Final champion, a two-time Junior World silver medalist (2025, 2026), the 2024–25 Junior Grand Prix Final silver medalist, a six-time ISU Junior Grand Prix medalist, and the 2022 South Korean junior champion.

 Seo is the first South Korean man to both medal at and win the World Junior Championships.

 Personal life

 Seo was born on October 14, 2008, in Daegu, South Korea.

 Career

 Early years

 Seo began skating in 2011 at the age of four.
 Initially skating recreationally, he later became inspired to pursue competitive figure skater after witnessing Cha Jun-hwan's achievements.
 His mother, Kim Eun-ji, is one of his coaches.
 Although most top-level Korean figure skaters that move to city of Seoul to train, Seo elects to train at the rink in his hometown of Daegu despite its lack of competitive environment.

 Seo's first international competition was the 2019 Asian Open Trophy in advanced novice, where he finished in sixth place.
 He won the national junior gold medal at the 2022 South Korean Championships.